Marisada/sqlx_binder/README.md

     life_expectancy: u32,
 }
 ```
-will skip struct field 'life_expectancy' so we get DogFieldEnum like this
+will skip Struct field `life_expectancy` so we get DogFieldEnum like this
 ```rust
 enum DogFieldEnum {
     name(String),